greenbrian/musical-spork/terraform/admin/nomad/application-deployment/nginx-pquery/README.md

 ```
 You can also point out that as the 1minute TTL on the AWS secret is expiring the nodes are restarting and fetching a new secret.
 If the TTL were longer it may renew the creds vs. getting fresh ones each time.

 For a deeper dive into prepared queries you can go down the variations of prepared queries profityellow/profitmagenta/profitnearby to show tag filtering and sorting results based on RTT from agent.
 Using dig is nice for the RTT sorting to compare RR DNS results vs. static result order based on RTT.
-Currently profitmagenta/profitnearby aren't automatically executed on environment standup so they have to be manually executed for each region.
 ```
 watch -n 1 curl -s http://profityellow.query.consul:8080
+watch -n 1 curl -s http://profitmagenta.query.consul:8080
+watch -n 1 dig profitnearby.query.consul
+watch -n 1 dig profitapp.query.consul
 ```